BLUE HORIZON 1261

 "You told us last night during supper that you've been trained as a gourmet chef.
 I still don't understand why you weren't working at a classier place than a diner."

 "Believe me when I say that was the first thing I tried when I realized I needed a job," Ivy replied.
 "However, everyone demanded Alexandrian references.
 No one would accept my résumé with Fynian experience."
 She leaned closer to him, as if afraid someone would overhear.
-"Alexandrius and Fyn may reside in the same solar system, but there's always been a bit of prejudice here against Fyn as being a poor and undesirable planet.
+"Alexandrius and Fyn may both reside in the habitable zone of the same solar system, but there's always been a bit of prejudice here against Fyn as being a poor and undesirable planet.
 Just because we're not as technologically advanced doesn't mean we're stupid," she said in distain.
 "We developed the Falstar LightDrive system on our own without Alexandrian help, and interstellar travel is hardly a backwoods science experiment."

 Merlin leaned back in his chair.
 "I wasn't aware that Alexandrius harbored such feelings for Fyn," he said.
 "After my folks passed away, my siblings and I came here from Dennier to live with our grandparents who had retired here.
-I was here until after college, but I don't ever remember hearing anything about this."
+I was a resident until after college, but I don't ever remember hearing anything about this."

 "I doubt you would," Ivy replied, getting up from her chair to grab the coffee pot.
 She refilled Merlin's cup and then her own before speaking again.
 "The Alexandrians think of themselves as the social center of the Planetary Alignment and look down their noses on us poor Fyns."